kyuumm/kyuumm/README.md

-- 📫 How to reach me :kyuuyxx@outlook.com
+- 📫 How to reach me :kyuuyxx@outlook.com OR kyuuyxx@gmail.com

 <!---